lifeisfoo/emacs-grails/README.md

-# grails-minor-mode
+# grails.el

-Grails minor mode is an Emacs minor mode that allows an easy navigation of Grails projects.
+Grails.el is an Emacs minor mode that allows an easy navigation of Grails projects.

 ## Features

-Grails-minor-mode allows you to fast open a domain class, a controller or service just typing it's name.
-Moreover it can jump from the current domain|controller|service to the relative domain|controller|service.
+Grails.el allows you to __fast open__ a domain class, a controller or service just typing it's name.
+Moreover __it can jump__ from the current domain|controller|service to the relative domain|controller|service.

-This minor mode __doesn't have any external dependencies__ and works nicely with Grails 2 and Grails 3 projects.
+This minor mode __doesn't have any external dependencies__ and works nicely with Grails 2 and __Grails 3__ projects.

 ### Available commands